Skip to main content

 Looking ahead to 2023, even if the Fed kept its short-term interest rate targets high to combat elevated inflation levels, long-term interest rates, which are determined by the supply and demand of the bond market, may remain stable or actually drop.
 Trump didn’t feel bound by the traditions that have governed how recent presidents have acted, but Biden seems more predictable.
 The future of United States interest rate policy is always uncertain – like everything else in the future – but no one should be sure that long-term rates mortgage are destined to move dramatically higher if at all.

-This article was originally published in the Mortgage Banker Magazine February 2023 issue.
+This article originally appeared in Mortgage Banker Magazine, on the week of February 1, 2023.

 About the author